China to boost defense spending — but falls short of Trump's plan

-Five days after President Donald Trump called for hiking the U.S.'s defense spending, China is following suit.
+Nearly a week after President Donald Trump called for hiking U.S. defense spending, China will follow suit.

 Chinese Premier Li Keqiang is expected to announce Sunday, during remarks to the National People's Congress (NPC) in Beijing, that the country will boost its defense budget by 7 percent.

-But the figure marks the smallest military spending increase in seven years and continues a trend of lowered growth amid China's slowing economy — a sign that the country isn't trying to outdo America in 2017.
+But the figure marks the smallest military spending increase in seven years and continues a trend of lowered growth amid China's slowing economy — a sign that the country isn't trying to outdo America in funding defense in 2017.

 Last year, China's defense budget grew by 7.6 percent, according to data from industry analysts IHS Jane's, following several years of double-digit growth.